Enkrypton/jekyll-main-site/_guides/uwu_ninja_opener.md

 1900 * 0.05 = 95 potency.

 If you Suiton on pull you lose 200 potency but gain 95 potency from TCJ inside Trick.
-If you Raition on pull you gain 200 potency but lose 95 potency from TCJ outside of Trick.
+If you Raiton on pull you gain 200 potency but lose 95 potency from TCJ outside of Trick.

 It is a 105 potency gain to pull with Raiton and set up Trick with TCJ.